keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Nondeterminism as _dimensions of unknown quantities_ arise in functions returning types such as lists or potentially `null` values.
 These outputs have unknown length and presence respectively, and require special handling. _This means that nondeterminism is not defined by disk IO and external state alone._

-> A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
+> A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.

 The dimension of **implicit outputs** includes **faults** such as the _divide by zero error_, panics, and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
 Panics and exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.